hatakkey/MAG-cups/docs/installation_verification.md

 ### 3.3. **Verify MAG-C redundancy status**
 Verify that the two control planes are synchronized, with CP1 as the master and CP2 as the standby.
-Ensure the Geo-Redundancy state is set to 'Hot'
+Ensure the Geo-Redundancy state is set to 'Hot'.
 ```bash
 *A:CP1# exec icr1
 Pre-processing configuration file (V0v0)...